Usage

 julia> η = exp ∘ μ

-BoxMeasure in 4 x 2 - element BoxPartition with 8 boxes in its suport
+BoxMeasure in 20 x 20 - element BoxGrid with 400 boxes in its suport

-Similarly, finite signed measures can be given a vector space structure.
-This is also supported in GAIO.jl
+Finite signed measures can be given a vector space structure.
+This is also supported:

 julia> ν + μ

-BoxMeasure in 4 x 2 - element BoxPartition with 8 boxes in its suport
+BoxMeasure in 20 x 20 - element BoxGrid with 400 boxes in its suport

 julia> 2ν - μ/2

-BoxMeasure in 4 x 2 - element BoxPartition with 8 boxes in its suport
+BoxMeasure in 20 x 20 - element BoxGrid with 400 boxes in its suport

 Graphs of Boxes

-One could equivalently view the transfer operator as a weighted directed graph.
-That is, a transfer matrix in GAIO.jl is the (transposed) weighted adjacency matrix for a graph.
-This graph can be constructed using the MetaGraphsNext.jl
+is the (transposed) weighted adjacency matrix for a graph.
+This graph can be constructed explicitely using the MetaGraphsNext.jl

 package